Police incident at Walmart in Newberry Twp.

 NEWBERRY TOWNSHIP, Pa.
 (WHTM) — Police are responding to an incident at a Walmart Supercenter in Newberry Township, York County.

-According to York County Dispatch, Police are on the scene of shots fired at a Walmart on 50 Newberry Parkway in Goldsboro.
+According to York County dispatch, police are on the scene where the has been a report of shots fired at the Walmart on 50 Newberry Parkway in Goldsboro.
 They are telling people to avoid the area.

 Get daily news, weather, breaking news, and sports alerts straight to your inbox!
 Sign up for the abc27 newsletters here.

+Because of police activity, the ramp from I-83 northbound at Exit 33: PA 392 -Yocumtown is closed.

-No official word on any injuries and abc27 has a crew on their way to the scene at this time.
+No official word on any injuries and abc27 has a crew on the way to the scene at this time.

 This is a developing story.
 Stay up to date on the latest from abc27 News on-air and on the go with the free abc27 Mobile app.